Kholodets Recipe – Meat Aspic

 Cover & refrigerate until ready for next step.

-While the meat is cooling drain and cool the broth: set a sieve lined with 2-3 layers of paper towels over a large pot.
-Carefully drain the broth to remove any solids, fat, or impurities.
+8. While the meat is cooling, drain the cool broth: set a sieve lined with 2-3 layers of paper towels again over a large pot.
+Carefully drain the broth to remove any remaining solids, fat, or impurities.
 Change the paper towels as the broth stops flowing through – the fat creates a barrier and prevents the liquid from going through.

 Tip: The quickest way to cool the broth is to set the pot with the hot broth into a sink full of cold/icy water and stir it every so often until the broth cools.